 That’s the first step.
 Then throughout the initiative, you must not lose sight of that value and why you’re transforming.
 The scope may change and goals may develop/grow but don’t lose sight of why you set off for that journey in the first place.

-Ian has written a terrific post on the definition of digital transformation and how it can add value to your business.
+My colleague, Ian, has written a terrific post on the definition of digital transformation and how it can add value to your business.
 Read it here.

 2. Stakeholder engagement and change management